gracektay/hotdog-react-app/README.md

   - Step 2 - Identify the major components and subcomponents and create appropriate directories and files accordingly.
   - Step 3 - Design Footer *No functionality added yet*
   - Step 4 - Designed Image Grid.
 No notes on mobile, so I've adjusted the images to scale as page size goes down *Change instagram font to Proxima.
 See if I can eliminate small white spaces*
+  - Step 5 - Designed Menu Component.
+Added a hover style element with a bottom border "action blue", using the same button color that's in intro for consistency in action colors.
+On medium devices and below, I've deactivated hover and stacked the links to reduce mobile issues.